 YOU NEED OPTIONS!

-Options are good…Below are three different options, choose the method that would work best for your specific situation and get to work on that budget because you are officially out of excuses, my friend 🙂
+Options are good…Below are three different options, choose the method that would work best for your specific situation and get to work on building that budget because you are officially out of excuses, my friend 🙂

-BUDGET WITH YOUR AVERAGED INCOME
+1 | BUDGET WITH YOUR AVERAGED INCOME

-BUDGET WITH YOUR LOWEST INCOME
+2 | BUDGET WITH YOUR LOWEST INCOME

-Personally, this would be my choice since I’m kind of neurotic and don’t want to take the chance that I could run out of money at the end of the month (been there, done that, don’t care to go back)!
+slightly super neurotic and don’t want to take the chance that I could run out of money at the end of the month (been there, done that, don’t care to go back)!

 Take the lowest income you’ve brought home in the last six months and use that as your baseline.
 Using this method ensures that you will have enough to cover your expenses and more importantly, it’s great because anything extra you end up earning will feel like a bonus!
 And, helllooooo, who loves extra money?
-This girl!!!
-I mean…and you. #obvy
+This girl!
+I mean – and you. #obvy

 Now that you have established your baseline, continue on creating your monthly budget.

-BUDGET WITH LAST MONTH’S INCOME
+3 | BUDGET WITH LAST MONTH’S INCOME